imnik-45/JackPot-Game/README.md

 # Jackpot Game

-## written in c++ as a part of project.
+## written in c++ as a part of School project.
 Comprises of data structure, file management and concepts of OOP in C++.